tokuhirom/gearman-starter.pl/README.md

 - `port`

-    You can monitor status of workers through specified tcp port.
+    You can monitor status of workers through specified TCP port.
-    It is easily available by using telnet or netcat, etc.
+    It is easily available by using Telnet or Netcat, etc.

 # LICENSE